-6.1 The Authority's External Auditors, Ernst and Young, have been undertaking the audit of these accounts during September 2015, and are required to complete the audit and issue the value for money conclusion by 30 September.
-Upon completion the audit report will be signed and incorporated into the Statement of Accounts.
+6.1 The Authority's External Auditors, Ernst and Young, undertook the audit of these accounts during June 2016, and are required to complete the audit and issue the value for money conclusion by 30 September.
+The audit report will be inserted into the Statement of Accounts prior to signing.